Post 2 of 5

 Each material has a different characteristic.
 Therefore, different mesh counts are required for different materials in order to produce the best results for specific applications.

 Ink usage and the different types

 The texture and type of ink will determine what mesh count is required.
 The ink needs to pass through the correct mesh openings for the print to transfer on to the fabric correctly.

 Ink to mesh count ratio

-A thinner ink with a mesh with larger openings will blur your design as it bleeds.
+A thinner ink with a larger opening mesh will bleed and blur your design.

-Using a higher mess count than required means the ink will transfer too thinly and may appear washed out.
+Use a higher mess count than required and the ink will transfer thinly.
+The result: a print that may appear washed out.

 Thick ink application with a fine mesh can hinder it from passing through, causing a patched design.